HALIFAX, Nova Scotia, CANADA

 Neal Read - Vocals, Bass

-- Will perform as part of Inventions 2017 with the Halifax Music Co-op Orchestra (October 2017)
+Performed as part of Inventions 2017, with the Halifax Music Co-op Orchestra and Choir (October 2017)

-- Completed three-month residency at The Local, performing weekly at the Halifax bar.
+Completed three-month residency at The Local, performing weekly at the Halifax bar (February 2018)

 MAY 2017 - Come What may Come